mykks32/real_state_microservices/readme.md

 For support and questions:
 - Create an issue in the GitHub repository
 - Check the API documentation at `/docs` endpoint
-- Review service-specific README files in each directory

 ## Contact

 Project Maintainer: [mykks32](https://github.com/mykks32)

----